 Examine the effect of the overshoot reduction on the disturbance rejection performance.
 Click Add Plot.
-Select Input disturbance rejection and click Add to display the disturbance rejection response plot in a new PID Tuner figure.
+In the Step section of the Add Plot menu, select Input disturbance rejection.
+The disturbance rejection response appears in a new figure.

 Right-click in the plot area, and select Characteristics > Settling Time.
 Click the blue dot to display the settling time tool tip.

 The current controller design minimizes reference tracking overshoot.
 However, it responds sluggishly to a disturbance at the plant input, taking over two minutes to settle.
 You can use the Transient Behavior slider to make the disturbance rejection more aggressive without changing the controller bandwidth.